-All of the nominees in the upcoming AIBC Council election will be listed in alphabetical order on the Council Nominees webpage in early April 2019.
+All of the nominees in the upcoming AIBC Council election will be listed in alphabetical order on the Council Nominees webpage on April 2.
 Those endorsed by the AIBC Nominations Review Committee will be noted with an asterisk (“*”).

 AIBC Council Nominee Frequently Asked Questions